 Medical Humanities describe and interpret the theory and practice of medicine through works of philosophy, ethics, history, literature and anthropology.
-Faculty in the Medical Humanities joined the University of Illinois at Chicago in 1978 to develop humanities instruction for the health sciences center.
+Various progams focused on the Medical Humanities have been an important part of the medical education environment at the University of Illinois at Chicago since 1978 when a medical humanities position was created with the goal of developing humanities instruction for the health sciences center.

-Using the proceeds from the Davis endowment, the MHP sponsors a lecture series which each year brings several eminent scholars to the campus.
+Over the years, proceeds from the Davis endowment have been used to sponsor a lecture series which each year brings several eminent scholars to the campus.
 These scholars lecture on such timely issues as abortion, AIDS, women’s health and have offered historical perspectives on key developments and social shifts in medicine.
-The MHP also sponsors the endowed Begando Lecture which has featured such speakers as Lori Andrews, Sander Gilman, and Ruth Faden in keynote addresses.
+The Department of Medical Education also hosts the endowed Begando Lecture series which has featured such speakers as Lori Andrews, Sander Gilman, and Ruth Faden.
 The Traub-Byfield endowment supports a competitive fellowship among UIC physicians for training in clinical ethics.

 Body Electric is a journal of literary and visual arts created by students in the College of Medicine at UIC with support from faculty in the Department of Medical Education.

 Faculty in the Department of Medical Education provide mentoring and support for student groups as well.
 The UIC COM Artists group is one such student-led organization providing programs to encourage integration of the arts and humanities in the student experience.
 Recent activities include a presentation by Dr. Andrew Howard on the use of cartooning to communicate with cancer patients (See "Medical Humanities Events at UIC " below.)

 Medical Humanities Events at UIC

 Dr. Andrew Howard Speaks on Using Cartoons to